PHPMailer/PHPMailer/README.md

 ### What's changed since moving from SourceForge?
 - Official successor to the SourceForge and Google Code projects.
 - Test suite.
-- Continuous integration with Github Actions.
+- Continuous integration with GitHub Actions.
 - Composer support.
 - Public development.
 - Additional languages and language strings.
 - CRAM-MD5 authentication support.
-- Preserves full repo history of authors, commits and branches from the original SourceForge project.
+- Preserves full repo history of authors, commits, and branches from the original SourceForge project.